janzikan/fb-events/README.md

 ```

 ## Facebook acount
 In order to be able to get data from Facebook you need an account.
 Rename **.env.example** file to **.env** and modify the file so it would contain real FB account login credentials.
+Two Factor Authentication (2FA) has to be turned off, otherwise the tool will not be able to log into your account.

 ## Usage
 Simply use the following command